-Although formally educated as an artist/teacher (emphasis ceramics) I spent my career in the printing industry and only in 2017 became a full-time ceramic artist.
-My parallel love of archaeology led me to studies at Crow Canyon Archaeology Center with two well-known Pueblo potters.
-I changed my making method to hand-building in 1990 and started firing with the salt-bisque method, then added fumed saggar firing.
-I find the transition from the softness and malleability of clay, which I dig and process myself, to the ringing hardness of fired work to be endlessly fascinating.
+Although formally educated as an artist/teacher (emphasis ceramics) I spent my entire first career in the printing industry and only in 2017 became a full time ceramic artist.
+My parallel love of archaeology led me to studies at Crow Canyon Archaeology Center with two renowned Pueblo potters.
+I changed my making method to hand-building in 1990 and started firing in the salt-bisque method, then added fumed saggar firing.
+I find the transition from the soft malleability of my native clay, which I dig and process myself, to the ringing hardness of fired work to be endlessly fascinating.
 Beauty out of the kiln fires -- a gift from God, as is life itself.
-My work is available at Rock Run Gallery in Buena Vista and Hunter-Wolff Gallery in Colorado Springs, as well as though my studio, Bristlecone Pottery, 28992 CR 361A in Buena Vista.
+My work is available at Rock Run Gallery in Buena Vista, Hunter-Wolff Gallery in Colorado Springs and Quiller Gallery in Creede, Colorado, as well as through my studio, Bristlecone Pottery, 28992 CR 3611A in Buena Vista.

 Bristlecone Pottery, LLC